wcrzlh/mindone/docs/diffusers/api/loaders/textual_inversion.md

 Textual Inversion is a training method for personalizing models by learning new text embeddings from a few example images.
 The file produced from training is extremely small (a few KBs) and the new embeddings can be loaded into the text encoder.

-[`TextualInversionLoaderMixin`] provides a function for loading Textual Inversion embeddings from Diffusers and Automatic1111 into the text encoder and loading a special token to activate the embeddings.
+[`TextualInversionLoaderMixin`](textual_inversion.md#textualinversionloadermixin) provides a function for loading Textual Inversion embeddings from Diffusers and Automatic1111 into the text encoder and loading a special token to activate the embeddings.

 !!! tip

     To learn more about how to load Textual Inversion embeddings, see the [Textual Inversion](../../using-diffusers/loading_adapters.md#textual-inversion) loading guide.

+# TextualInversionLoaderMixin

 ::: mindone.diffusers.loaders.textual_inversion.TextualInversionLoaderMixin